paasmaker/paasmaker/documentation/source/user-howto-ruby-redmine.rst

 Redmine is available as a tar.gz download, or you can fetch from subversion.
 In this case, we're going to export a stable copy from Subversion into our local repository.
-The reason that we're taking a copy is to track our updates to Redmine.
+The reason that we're taking a copy is to track our updates to Redmine, and also you need a way to get your version to Paasmaker.

 Go into the directory, and export the latest revision.
-At time of writing, this is 2.2.2, and we ended up with r11258.
+At time of writing, this is 2.3.0, and we ended up with r11670.
 We immediately check it in to have a pristine version in our source control system.

 .. code-block:: bash